neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 export DXVK_STATE_CACHE_PATH="$HOME/.cache/dxvk"
 ```

-Note: I personally encourage setting these environment variables, as steam will not delete these cache files which may slowly rot your storage medium with leftover cache files.
+Note: I personally use these environment variables, as steam will not delete these cache files which may slowly rot your storage medium with leftover cache files.
 Where these distinct directories can easily be cleaned.

 ## Changelog

+- *Update: 2025-06-02 - Added Steam Input Lag Note*
 - *Update: 2025-05-31 - Shader Cache*
 - *Update: 2025-05-08 - Battle.net eepy agent*
 - *Update: 2025-04-09 - Monster Hunter Wilds GPU Crash is fixed in dxvk*